roscoestar/roscoestar.github.io/_posts/2019-11-13-triathlon.markdown

 Other suggestions include having a snakelike two-part lower jaw that can slot into a bike’s aero bars, that hooves are too unstable for a biped, and that running on four limbs is faster.

-### Version 3: Velosuchus
+### Version 3: Velosuchus triathlus

 By now, I feel like I’ve strayed maybe a bit too far from the original goal, and have been over-optimizing on eliminating transitions and improving the swim at the cost of actually being a good runner and cyclist.
 Given the constraint that the bike has to be a regular human’s bike, maybe something more human-shaped would do better riding it.
-And maybe doing the run on four legs would actually be better, like a sled dog, which can run 10-15 mph almost indefinitely (the world-record Ironman pace, set by Marino Vanhoenacker in 2011, was a 9.9 mph pace), as long as the creature also has the sled-dog’s [non-reliance on carbs](https://www.youtube.com/watch?v=HDG4GSypcIE) for fuel.
-Imagining something somewhat human-shaped but quadrupedal made me think of Hallopus, a Mesozoic cursorial crocodylomorph.
+And maybe doing the run on four legs would actually be better, like a sled dog, which can run 10-15 mph almost indefinitely (the world-record Ironman pace, set by Marino Vanhoenacker in 2011, was a 9.9 mph pace), as long as the creature also has the sled dog’s [non-reliance on carbs](https://www.youtube.com/watch?v=HDG4GSypcIE) for fuel.
+Imagining something somewhat human-shaped but quadrupedal made me think of Hallopus, a Mesozoic **cursorial** crocodylomorph.
 Thus, Velosuchus was born.

 ![triathlon-3](/assets/triathlon-3.jpg)